Azure-Samples/active-directory-dotnet-native-desktop/README.md

 }
 ```

 - The `[Authorize]` attributes on the controller  protect the controllers and actions with JWT bearer authentication.
 See for instance the `Controllers\TodoListController.cs` class with an authorize attribute.
-This will force the user to sign in before accessing that page.
+This attribute will force the user to sign in before accessing that page.

 ```C#
 [Authorize]